gotamer/hdkeys/README.md

 DESCRIPTION
 hdkeys allows for the creation of mnemonic seeds, and Hierarchical Deterministic (HD) addresses.

+- hdkeys supports BIP39 passphrase protection.
+- hdkeys creates Bitcoin and Nostr accounts from the same mnemonic seeds
+- hdkeys can create WIF (Wallet Import Format), and decode private keys from WIF

     BIP32 - Hierarchical Deterministic Wallets
     BIP39 - Mnemonic code for generating deterministic keys BIP43 - Purpose Field for Deterministic Wallets